 To enroll in the ChFC course you must have three years of related professional experience within the five years preceding the award of this certificate.
 The only educational requirement is a high school diploma or equivalent.
 That said, most individuals will need an advanced degree to get the jobs required for the professional experience prerequisite.

 To receive the ChFC certificate you must complete eight required courses.
 This program has no electives.
 Each course has a final exam that you must pass, and the American College of Financial Services requires students to agree to an ethics code.
 To maintain this designation you must participate in the college’s annual recertification program.
-Mainly, this program requires 30 hours of continuing education every two years, including one hour of ethics education, and an annual fee of between $105 and $190.
+Mainly, this program requires 30 hours of continuing education every two years, including one hour of ethics education, and an annual fee of between $115 to $125.

-Enrolling in the ChFC program costs $925 per course or $6,195 to enroll in all eight required courses as a package.
-It typically takes about 18 months to complete this program.
+Enrolling in the ChFC program costs $985 per course, with packages available.
+3 It typically takes about 18 months to complete this program.

 Why Get a ChFC?